thuml/predrnn-pytorch/README.md

 ## First version at NeurIPS 2017

 This repo first contains a PyTorch implementation of **PredRNN** (2017) [[paper](https://papers.nips.cc/paper/6689-predrnn-recurrent-neural-networks-for-predictive-learning-using-spatiotemporal-lstms)], a recurrent network with a pair of memory cells that operate in nearly independent transition manners, and finally form unified representations of the complex environment.

 Concretely, besides the original memory cell of LSTM, this network is featured by a zigzag memory flow that propagates in both bottom-up and top-down directions across all layers, enabling the learned visual dynamics at different levels of RNNs to communicate.

 ## New in PredRNN-V2 (2021)

-This repo also includes the implementation of **PredRNN-V2** (2021) [[paper](https://arxiv.org/pdf/2103.09504.pdf)], which improves PredRNN in the following two aspects.
+This repo also includes the implementation of **PredRNN-V2** (2021) [[paper](https://arxiv.org/pdf/2103.09504.pdf)], which improves PredRNN in the following three aspects.

-#### 1. Memory Decoupling
+#### 1. Memory-Decoupled ST-LSTM

 We find that the pair of memory cells in PredRNN contain undesirable, redundant features, and thus present a memory decoupling loss to encourage them to learn modular structures of visual dynamics.